FelixAugenstein/cloud-pak-for-data-tutorial/README.md

 1. Select the Settings tab in the project menu.
 2. Scroll down to the Associated services section.
 3. Click Add Service.
-4. Select Watson from the drop-down menu.
+4. Click on new service.
 5. On the next page, click Watson Machine Learning service tile.
 6. On the next page, select the New tab to create a new service.
 7. Keep the Lite plan for now (you can change it later, if necessary).